Easy Sauerkraut Soup

 Instructions

-• First, peel the onions and the potato and chop both into small pieces.
-Also, peel and cut up the garlic or press it through a garlic press.
+• Peel the onions and the potato and chop both into small pieces.
+Peel and mince the garlic cloves or use a garlic press.

-• Cut the pancetta bacon into small pieces if it’s not already pre-cut.
+• Cut the pancetta bacon into small pieces if needed.

-• Heat oil in a large pot, then add the pancetta bacon and fry it on medium-high heat for around 5 minutes until the fatty pieces appear clear.
-Then add the chopped onion pieces and sauté them on medium heat for around 5-6 minutes until translucent.
+• Heat oil in a large pot over medium-high heat.
+Add the pancetta bacon and cook for about 5 minutes until the fatty pieces appear clear.
+Then add the chopped onion and sauté over medium heat for another 5 minutes until translucent.
 Stir regularly.

 • Once the onions are soft and the pancetta bacon has browned slightly, add the chopped potato and garlic.
-Sauté them for 2-3 minutes as well.
+Cook for about 2 minutes, stirring well.

-• Next, add the tomato paste and paprika powder.
-Stir everything together.
+• Add tomato paste and paprika powder.
+Stir well.

-• Bring the contents of the pot to a boil, then place the lid on the pot and turn down the heat.
-Let the soup simmer for around 25-30 minutes or until the potato pieces are soft.
+• Bring the soup to a boil, then reduce the heat to low and cover the pot with a lid.
+Simmer the soup for about 25-30 minutes or until the potato pieces are soft.

-• Add salt and pepper to taste and remove the pot from the heat.
+• Season the soup with salt and black pepper to taste and remove the pot from the heat.
 Stir in the sour cream.

-• Serve the soup hot with some fresh crusty bread.
+• Serve the sauerkraut soup hot with some fresh crusty bread.

 Notes